mariacristinaI/mariacristinaI/README.md

 <h1 align="center">👋 Hi!
 Welcome, I'm Maria-Cristina</h1>
-I am a <strong>front-end developer</strong> from Romania, who loves to code, learn and play video games. <br />
+<p >I'm a <strong>front-end developer</strong> based in Romania, with a love for coding, learning, and video games. </p>
-- 🌱  I’m currently working on becoming an active open source contributor and expanding my knowledge on web development technologies.
+<p>🌱 Currently, I'm focused on becoming an active contributor to open source projects and expanding my expertise in web development technologies.</p>

 ## :hammer_and_wrench: Languages and Tools :
 <div>